nikneem/whack-a-mole/README.md

 Games can be created, activated and started in a central backend system.
 This system does not have a front-end representation in this project.
 Games are started in a central system and thus all playes that joined the same game, are playing together at the same time.

+The use of vouchers can be turned on and off.
+When turned off, no vouchers are required to join a game.
+When vouchers are required, joining a single game requires a valid one-time-use voucher.

 \* If vouchers are required, the user can only join a new game when he has a new -valid- voucher available.